Based on “Everybody Writes” by Ann Handley

 Here’s an example:

 We know how hard it is to find the right widget that fits your fixture.
 You’ve wasted time, money, and resources ordering widgets that won’t work.
-Our new widget A has a flexible screw that fits any fixture.
+Our new widget A has a flexible screw that holds any fixture.
 Order now to get the peace of mind you need that your fixture works, and you can move on to your next project.

 Well, this isn’t perfect, but you get the gist.
 In the second story, the objective changes from selling to helping their audience find peace of mind with a widget that fits their fixture.
 It empathizes with their emotional state.